 Going to school on beautiful Flinders Island is fine until you finish Year 10 but from thereon your education has to progress elsewhere.
 Most students move to Launceston to continue their education.
 At present, the Flinders Island District High School has 67 students from Kinder to Year 10.
 Twelve of those students are in the secondary school and thanks to the efforts of Holly Barnewall, they now have access to a substantial school-based Transition Program.

 Holly Barnewall is a Flinders Island girl who has first-hand knowledge of the routine and knows of the challenges confronting those who have to move off the island to complete schooling and then university.
 I was reading the Mercury and an article listing Tasmania’s finalists for the Australian of the Year.
 There were four nominees for Tasmanian Young Australian of the Year and Holly Barnewall was one of them.

-Holly is 27 now and (after completing uni.) came back to the island to be a teacher at the Flinders Island District High School where she teaches English, History and the Transition Program.
+Holly is 27 now and (after completing university) came back to be a teacher at Flinders Island District High School where she teaches English, History and the Transition Program.

 Originally a Transition Partnership was set-up between the High School and the Flinders Island Council but it has since been strengthened through introduction of the Newstead College and Tasmanian Life Long Learning as a partnership broker.
 The mission is to support the island’s students in their transition to further education and employment and to lessen the impact on the island community.

 - basic life skills

 - work experience exchange program with students from Newstead College (Launceston)